sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ## Update Logging Components

-Updates in place are supported in Helm 3.x.
+Updates in place are supported.
 To update, re-run the `deploy_logging_open.sh` script to install the latest versions of the applications, indexes, and dashboards.